 Flying a Drone in Wisconsin State Parks

 Drones are not allowed in Wisconsin’s state parks according to the following code:

 The use of unmanned aerial vehicles (UAVs), also known as drones, and other flying related activities, including but not limited to, hang gliding, parasailing, hot air ballooning, land sailing, flying model airplanes, or sky diving, is prohibited, except where posted for their use, at state parks, state recreation areas, state natural areas, the Kettle Moraine and Point Beach state forests, and the Lower Wisconsin state riverway.

 One exception to this is the Richard Bong Special Use Zone, an area where visitors may fly model airplanes, rockets, hang gliders and hot air balloons.
 Visitors must call ahead at least a week before their planned event for permission to use the area, which is often booked in advance for specific activities.

 Take a Drone Flight Training Class in Wisconsin

 UAV Coach offers in-person training in select cities in Wisconsin.
-The 90-minute, in-person training class provides hands-on flight time with an instructor, practice with intelligent flight modes, and education on what to do before, during, and after a flight mission to stay compliant and safe.
+The 2-hour, in-person training class provides hands-on flight time with an instructor, practice with intelligent flight modes, and education on what to do before, during, and after a flight mission to stay compliant and safe.
 During the class, you’ll also get a chance to ask your questions about regulations, software, flight operations management, checklists and more.

 Want to get a feel for the kind of footage you could get flying a drone in Wisconsin?
 Here you go: